ai/size-limit/README.md

 3. You don’t need to specify all your files.
 Because Size Limit uses webpack it will build bundle based on `require()` calls.
 4. It shows result after UglifyJS (or Babili for ES2016+ projects).
+5. Size Limit runs only on first CI job, so it is more respectful to CI resources.
-5. Size Limit has JS API, tests and works on Node.js 4.
+6. Size Limit has JS API, tests and works on Node.js 4.